cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/slametrics/SlaContract.rst

 .. java:constructor:: public SlaContract()
    :outertype: SlaContract

-   Default constructor used to create a \ :java:ref:`SlaContract`\  instance.
+   Creates a \ :java:ref:`SlaContract`\ .
 If you want to get a contract from a JSON file, you shouldn't call the constructor directly.
 Instead, use some methods of the class methods.

    This constructor is just provided to enable the \ :java:ref:`Gson`\  object to use reflection to instantiate a SlaContract.